William Floyd: Career

 After his father's death in 1755, William took over the family farm.
 He became a member of the Suffolk County Militia in the early stages of the American Revolutionary War, becoming Major General.
 He was a delegate from New York to the Continental Congress from 1774 to 1776.
 He was a member of the New York State Senate (Southern District) from 1777 to 1788.

 On July 4, 1787, he was elected an honorary member of the New York Society of the Cincinnati.
 In March 1789, he was elected to the 1st United States Congress under the new Constitution as an Anti-Administration candidate and served until March 3, 1791.
 Floyd was a presidential elector in 1792, voting for George Washington and George Clinton.
 Floyd, for whom the town of Floyd, New York, is named, became a resident of Oneida County in 1794.

 In 1795, Floyd ran for Lieutenant Governor of New York with Robert Yates on the Democratic-Republican ticket, but they were defeated by Federalists John Jay and Stephen Van Rensselaer.
 Floyd was again a presidential elector in 1800, voting for Thomas Jefferson and Aaron Burr; and in 1804, voting for Jefferson and George Clinton.
 Floyd was a member of the state senate (Western District) in 1808.

 In 1820, Floyd was chosen a presidential elector but did not attend the meeting of the electoral college, and Martin Van Buren was appointed to fill the vacancy.
 In the 1820 Census, when Floyd was 86, he had 6 slaves and 2 free black residents lived in his household at the General William Floyd House in Westernville, New York.

 Personal life

 Family

-The 1760, Floyd was married to Hannah Jones (1740–1781), who was born in Southampton, New York, and was the daughter of William Jones.
+In 1760, Floyd was married to Hannah Jones (1740–1781), who was born in Southampton, New York, and was the daughter of William Jones.
 Together, they were the parents of: